artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 We have different apps with different trade-offs.

-[Eigen][eigen] is an app where we taken JSON data from the server, and convert it into a user interface.
+[Eigen][eigen] is an app where we take JSON data from the server, and convert it into a user interface.
 Each view controller can nearly always be described as a function taking data and mapping it to a UI.
 [Eidolon][eidolon] (our Auctions Kiosk app) which contains a lot of Artsy-wide unique business logic which is handled with local state like card reader input, or unique user identification modes.
 [Emergence][emergence] is a trivial-ish tvOS app which has a few view controllers, and is mostly handled by Xcode's storyboards.

 {% expanded_img /images/emission/eigen.svg %}

-Eigen is where we worry, other apps are limited in their scope, but Eigen is basically the mobile representation of Artsy.
+Eigen is where we worried about how we were building apps, other apps are limited in their scope, but Eigen is basically the mobile representation of Artsy.
 We're never _not_ going to have something like Eigen.

 We eventually came to the conclusion that we needed to re-think our entire UIKit stack for Eigen.
 Strictly speaking, Objective-C was not a problem for us, our issues came from abstractions around the way we built apps.

 Re-writing from scratch was not an option.
 That takes [a lot of time and effort][rewrite], which will happily remove technical debt, but that's not our issue.
 We also don't need or have a big redesign.
 However, a lot of companies used the Objective-C -> Swift transition as a time to re-write from scratch.
 We asked for the experiences from developers who had opted to do this, they said it was a great marketing tool for hiring - but was a lot of pain to actually work with day to day.
-They tend to talk abut technical debt, and clean slates - but not that Objective-C was painful and Swift solves major architectural problems.
+They tend to talk about technical debt, and clean slates - but not that Objective-C was painful and Swift solves major architectural problems.
 With the notable exception of functional programming purists.

 In the end, for Eigen, we came to the conclusion that we wanted to work with a component-based architecture.
 This architectural choice comes from studying how other larger apps handle code-reuse.

+We were considering:

+* View Controllers being a mix of Components which could be extended using protocols in Swift.
-We were considering building the structure from based on JSON ( which would have ended up like Spotify's ([hub][hub]) or Hyperslo's ([Spots][spots]) ) or inspired by React ( like Bending Spoons's ([Katana][katana]) ).
+* JSON defined Components ( which would have ended up like Spotify's ([hub][hub]) or Hyperslo's ([Spots][spots]) ).
+* Building a Component structure heavily inspired by React ( like Bending Spoons's ([Katana][katana]) ).

 <center>
  <img src="/images/js2017/swift.svg" style="width:250px;">